 The kingdom of heaven is like a merchant looking for pearls of great price; it is like a treasure hidden in a field.
-(Mt 13:44-45)
+(Matt 13:44-45)

 Without saying the word grace, Jesus left lasting impressions of unmerited favor.
-He came for us because in His eyes we are the treasure; we are the pearl of great price.
-He Himself said so!
-Jesus’ stories leave us, like the prodigal, speechless in the loving arms of their Father.
+He came for us because in his eyes we are the treasure; we are the pearl of great price.
+Jesus’ stories leave us, like the prodigal, speechless in the loving arms of our Father.

 Some men brought to him a paralytic, lying on a mat.
 When Jesus saw their faith, he said to the paralytic, “Take heart, son; your sins are forgiven.”
-(Mat 9:2)
+(Matt 9:2)

 5. By preaching faith over flesh

-Jesus didn’t come with a list of commandments.
-We already had those from Moses.
-It’s true that Jesus preached law before the cross to those under the law but that wasn’t His main reason for coming.
+It’s true that Jesus preached law before the cross to those under the law but that wasn’t his main reason for coming.
 He came to open blind eyes, set the captives free, and give us new life.
-All that He asked was that we receive what He wanted to give us.
+All that he asked was that we receive what he wanted to give.
 This is the only thing Grace will ever ask of you.
-“Receive Me.”
+“Receive.”

-To know His love is to know His grace.
-They are inseparable.
-God is gracious because He is love.
 Why did Jesus come?
-Jesus came to reveal the grace of a good God who loves us like a Father.
+He came to reveal the grace of a good God who loves us like a Father.
 He came to bring us good news of great joy that is for all people.